 The most important ingredient of an SEO-worthy headline is keywords.
-As search engines have a tendency to value the first part of your headline the most, the best practice is to begin your sentence with your keyword.
+As search engines have a tendency to value the first part of a headline the most, the best practice is to begin your sentence with a keyword.

-However, always keep in mind that you are writing content to benefit your reader and not the search engines.
-So always follow your common sense above the rules.
-If your text is disjointed and stuffed with keywords, people will quickly leave your page as it is not relevant.
+However, always keep in mind that content should be written to benefit the reader and not the search engines.
+So always follow common sense above the rules.
+If text is disjointed and stuffed with keywords, people will quickly leave the page as it is not relevant.

-When the search engine’s algorithm ranks your pages, it looks for a lot of different signals.
-Signals include headlines and the readability of your page etc. The order of your headline tags can help improve the position of a page for a particular keyword.
+When the search engine’s algorithm ranks pages, it looks for a lot of different signals.
+Signals include headlines and the readability of the page etc. The order of the headline tags can help improve the position of a page for a particular keyword.

-Furthermore, the keyword density rule applies to your headlines as well, and it is therefore important to find the perfect balance between keyword stuffing and not having enough keywords.
+Furthermore, the keyword density rule applies to the headlines as well, and it is therefore important to find the perfect balance between keyword stuffing and not having enough keywords.

-3. The Body Content is Key for SEO Optimization
+3. Body Content is Key for SEO Optimization

-Although your headlines are key in gaining a user’s attention, your body content also needs to be appealing enough to keep readers engaged.
-If your content is unstructured and boring, people will instantly exit your page, leaving your bounce rate sky-high.
+Although headlines are key in gaining a user’s attention, the body content also needs to be appealing enough to keep readers engaged.
+If your content is unstructured and boring, people will instantly exit the page, leaving a sky-high bounce rate.

-It is important that your page is well-structured so that readers are intrigued.
+It is important that pages are well-structured so that readers are intrigued.
 Remember to also disperse information in a way that is simple and readable.
-Luckily, it is easier than you think.
+Luckily, there is an easy way to do this.
 Just follow the 3x3x3 method:

 - Have maximum of 3 paragraphs below one headline